supabase-community/gotrue-go/README.md

 The endpoints for SSO SAML are not tested and `POST /sso/saml/acs` does not provide request and response types.
 If you need additional support for SSO SAML, please create an issue or a pull request.

-Still required for V1 release:
-- [ ] Support for Captcha tokens

 ## Quick start

 ### Install